Startup Diaries: The Scenic Route from Goa to London

 …But with it perhaps the most scenic routes of a lifetime.

-To candidly recount our current status and our ultimate destination, which we will detail in later entries, we wanted to take readers through in reverse chronology our ambition to pursue entrepreneurship in London and even more importantly the journey we took to get here.
+To candidly recount my current status and our ultimate destination, which I will detail in later entries, I wanted to take readers through in reverse chronology my ambition to pursue entrepreneurship in London and even more importantly the journey I took to get here.

 Flashback 1: ‘Exit Strategy’- Winter 2012

-He asked us what was our ‘Exit Strategy’.
-Like other entrepreneurs we had a definite plan which he then deliberated over for several minutes and agreed it made sense.
-My business partner and I both had a more philosophical epiphany at that moment- and that was - our personal destination was not the Exit Strategy, but actually this drive- this long sometimes tiring, sometimes self-doubting, but usually euphoric, emotional roller coaster was our actual destination.
+He asked me what was my ‘Exit Strategy’.
+Like other entrepreneurs I had a definite plan which he then deliberated over for several minutes and agreed it made sense.
+I had a more philosophical epiphany at that moment- and that was - my personal destination was not the Exit Strategy, but actually this drive- this long sometimes tiring, sometimes self-doubting, but usually euphoric, emotional roller coaster was my actual destination.

 Flashback 2: London’s Financial District- The ‘City’- Winter 2011

-A little over a year ago, we both left our City jobs to pursue ‘entrepreneurial ambitions’ as my resignation letter stated.
-Carmina left her job as a City trader, and I left mine as a consultant, also within a bank.
+A little over a year ago, I left my City job to pursue ‘entrepreneurial ambitions’ as my resignation letter stated.

-It took months of thinking, timing, courage, and conviction on our part.
+It took months of thinking, timing, courage, and conviction on my part.
 But what came next was perhaps harder.

-A few of our colleagues, thought we were raving mad: “You want to leave now?
+A few of my colleagues, thought I was raving mad: “You want to leave now?
 Like before bonuses?
 Are you sure?
 Were you made redundant?”

-And we replied: Yes; Now or never; Positive; and No.
+And I replied: Yes; Now or never; Positive; and No.

-Retrospectively, we had to take a leap of faith.
-At a time when we had financial commitments, felt an uncertainty about world financial markets, and not to mention were the recipients of respect-envy from our colleagues.
-It wasn’t easy hearing negative comments made by a revolving cast of characters but we tried to ignore the noise and simply focus.
+Retrospectively, I had to take a leap of faith.
+At a time when I had financial commitments, felt an uncertainty about world financial markets, and not to mention was the recipient of respect-envy from my colleagues.
+It wasn’t easy hearing negative comments made by a revolving cast of characters but I tried to ignore the noise and simply focus.

-We later found in a study conducted by London Business School that a third of the female population would start a business if it wasn’t for the fear of failure.
-Are we a bit scared- well yes of course.
+I later found in a study conducted by London Business School that a third of the female population would start a business if it wasn’t for the fear of failure.
+Am I a bit scared- well yes of course.
 But of failure?
 No.

-We were far more terrified of not pursuing our entrepreneurial dreams and the consequences we might have to live with, our regret, of not having tried.
+I was far more terrified of not pursuing my entrepreneurial dreams and the consequences I might have to live with, my regret, of not having tried.

 Flashback 3: MBA Graduation- July 2011